viren-nadkarni/history-of-sanguem-village/README.md

 As the main part of Sanguem is surrounded by both rivers, it was difficult to settle here.
 The village was spread to Cotarli, Zariwado, Xelpem, Vorkotto, Piraraj, Temchiwado, Salaulim.
 It extended from Uguem to Desaiwado, ?? that was the main part of the village.
-Because Desai of Desaiwado as well as Sawant Desai of Xelpem (now living in Valkini) were the rulers of this entire region.
+Because Desais of Desaiwado as well as Sawant Desai of Xelpem (now living in Valkini) were the rulers of this entire region.
-Sawant Desai of Xelpem had an encounter with the Portuguese military (TROPA) near Kharkateghati (now near the Civil Court).
+Sawant Desais of Xelpem had an encounter with the Portuguese military (TROPA) near Kharkateghati (now near the Civil Court).
-Unfortunately, they could not get timely help from Gauns Desai of Xeldem and many Sawant Desai were killed.
+Unfortunately, they could not get timely help from Gauns Desais of Xeldem and many Sawant Desais were killed.

 <!-- 3 -->